dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ## Downloading macOS: Modern OS

-* This method allows you to download macOS 10.13 and newer, for 10.12 and older see [Downloading macOS: Legacy OS](#downloading-macos-legacy-os)
+This method allows you to download macOS 10.13 and newer, for 10.12 and older see [Downloading macOS: Legacy OS](#downloading-macos-legacy-os).

 * **macOS 12 and above note**: As recent macOS versions introduce changes to the USB stack, it is highly advisable that you map your USB ports (with USBToolBox) before installing macOS.
   * <span style="color:red"> CAUTION: </span> With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
     * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issues.

-There are three ways to download macOS.

 From a macOS machine that meets the requirements of the OS version you want to install, go directly to the App Store:

 * [Using App Store](#using-app-store)

 For machines that need a specific OS release or can't download from the App Store:

 * [Command Line Software Update Utility,](#command-line-software-update-utility)
 * [Munki's InstallInstallMacOS utility](#munkis-installinstallmacos-utility)

 ## Using App Store